Proximal Gradient Method with Extrapolation and Line Search for a Class of Nonconvex and Nonsmooth Problems

 \section{Local convergence rate of two special cases of PGels}

-In this section, under the additional assumption that the objective $F$ in \eqref{model} is a KL function with an exponent $\theta$, we further study the local convergence rate of two special cases of PGels in terms of objective values.
-The first case is for PGels with $\delta=0$, namely, NPG and the other is for PGels with $N=0$, where $N$ is the line search gap used in \eqref{lscond}.
+In this section, under the additional assumption that the objective $F$ in problem \eqref{model} is a KL function with an exponent $\theta$, we further study the local convergence rate of two special cases of the PGels in terms of objective values.
+The first case is for the PGels with $\delta=0$, namely, the NPG and the other is for the PGels with $N=0$, where $N$ is the line search gap used in \eqref{lscond}.